neuro4ml/neuro4ml.github.io/Week_5/2-Training_Limited.md

 Distinguishing between faces and motorcycles visual classification task {cite:p}`https://doi.org/10.1142/S0129065720500276`.
 ```

-OK, that’s enough for these limited gradient approaches.
-As usual, this section has only scratched the surface, and it’s still a very active area of research.
+OK, that's enough for these limited gradient approaches.
+As usual, this section has only scratched the surface, and it's still a very active area of research.

 :::{seealso} That's it!
-In the next section, we’ll talk about how to train spiking neural networks with the surrogate gradient method
+In the next section, we'll talk about how to train spiking neural networks with the surrogate gradient method
 :::